jainipallavi102210/MLAI/README.md

 ## Folder Structure

 - `data/`: Contains the raw and processed datasets.
-- `notebooks/`: Jupyter notebooks for data analysis and visualization.
+- `capstone.ipynb`: Jupyter notebooks for data analysis and visualization.

 ## Dependencies